valhalla/chef-valhalla/README.md

 The are several key features that we hope can differentiate the valhalla project from other route engines.
 They are:

 - Open source software, on open source data with a very liberal license.
 Should allow for transparency in developement, encourage contribution and community input and foster use in other projects.
 - Tiled hierarchical data structure.
-Should allow users to have a small memory foot print in memory constrained devices, enable offline routing, provide a means for regional extracts and partial updates.
+Should allow users to have a small memory footprint on memory constrained devices, enable offline routing, provide a means for regional extracts and partial updates.
 - Runtime costing of edges and vertices within the graph via a plugin architecture.
 Should allow for customizable and alternate routes.
 - C++ based API.
-Should allow for cross compilation of the various pieces to enable native routing computation on mobile devices for example.
+Should allow for cross compilation of the various pieces to enable routing on offline portable devices.
 - A plugin based narrative and maneuver generation architecture.
 Should allow for generation that is customized either to the administrative area or to the target locale.
 - Mutli-modal and time-based routes.
-Should allow for mixing auto, pedestrian, bike and public transportation in the same route or setting a time by which the route must arrive at a location.
+Should allow for mixing auto, pedestrian, bike and public transportation in the same route or setting a time by which one must arrive at a location.

 The valhalla organization is comprised of several repositories each responsible for a different function.
 The layout of the various projects is as follows:

-[Midgard](https//github.com/valhalla/midgard) - Basic geographic/metric algorithms for use in the various other projects [Baldr](https//github.com/valhalla/baldr) - The base data structures for reading/accessing tiled route data.
+- [Midgard](https//github.com/valhalla/midgard) - Basic geographic and geometric algorithms for use in the various other projects
+- [Baldr](https//github.com/valhalla/baldr) - The base data structures for accessing and caching tiled route data.
 Depends on `midgard`
-[Mjolnir](https//github.com/valhalla/mjolnir) - Tools for turning open data into graph tiles.
+- [Mjolnir](https//github.com/valhalla/mjolnir) - Tools for turning open data into graph tiles.
 Depends on `midgard` and `baldr`
-[Loki](https//github.com/valhalla/loki) - Library used to search graph tiles and correlate (at least lat,lon) to an entity within a tile.
+- [Loki](https//github.com/valhalla/loki) - Library used to search graph tiles and correlate input locations to an entity within a tile.
 This correlated entity (edge or vertex) can be used as input to `thor`.
 Depends on `midgard`, `baldr` and `mjolnir`
-[Thor](https//github.com/valhalla/thor) - Library used to generate a path through the graph tile hierarchy.
+- [Thor](https//github.com/valhalla/thor) - Library used to generate a path through the graph tile hierarchy.
 This path can be used as input to `odin`.
 Depends on `midgard`, `baldr`, `loki` and `odin`
-[Odin](https//github.com/valhalla/odin) - Library used to generate maneuvers and narrative based on a path.
-This bundle of directions can be used as input to `tyr`.
+- [Odin](https//github.com/valhalla/odin) - Library used to generate maneuvers and narrative based on a path.
+This set of directions information can be used as input to `tyr`.
 Depends on `midgard` and `baldr`
-[Tyr](https//github.com/valhalla/tyr) - Service used to handle http requests for a route.
-The service will support json and protocol bufffer output and an [OSRM](http://project-osrm.org) compatibility mode in which OSRM-like json output is produced.
+- [Tyr](https//github.com/valhalla/tyr) - Service used to handle http requests for a route communicating with all of the other valhalla APIs.
+The service will format output from `odin` and support json and protocol buffer output.
+It will also offer an [OSRM](http://project-osrm.org) compatibility mode in which OSRM-like json output is produced.
 Depends on `midgard`, `baldr`, `mjolnir`, `loki`, `thor` and `odin`
-[Demos](https//github.com/valhalla/demos) - A set of demos which allows interacting with the service and APIs [Chef]((https//github.com/valhalla/chef) - This cookbook for installing and running valhalla
+- [Demos](https//github.com/valhalla/demos) - A set of demos which allows interacting with the service and APIs
+- [Chef]((https//github.com/valhalla/chef) - This cookbook for installing and running valhalla

 Building and Running
 --------------------